What's happening in sport? Five things to know

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Players at the Australian Open sizzling with temperatures set to nudge 40°C (104°F) later this week.
+(CNN)Players at the Australian Open are expected to deal with sizzling temperatures set to nudge 40°C (104°F) later this week.

 On Wednesday, it was Caroline Wozniacki who was feeling the heat as the Dane teetered on the edge of a second-round defeat.